bradymiller/bradymiller.github.io/todo/index.md

 1. Upgrade wiki (mediawiki) to most recent version.(R working on)

 ### OpenEMR Foundation
+1. At next meeting, need to to votes for Sherwin and Stephen N to make their appt official.
 1. Setting up the plumbing

 ### OpenEMR Next Release